sonalsannigrahi/Archers-Final/README.md

 The above script will equally make and build the project, creating the necessary executables, and download a pre-trained model.

+Once you have the excutable game window, choose your username and press 'Enter' to begin the game.

 <a name="characters"></a>

-## 4. Character Specifications
+## 4. Character Specifications in Classic Version

-In this section, we explain the features we currently have in the game with regard to the characters.
+In this section, we explain the features we currently have in the game with regard to the characters and how you can control the movement of the player.
 First, here are the specifications for the main player:

 ### Players

-Players starts in a fixed position, bottom left, of the screen.
-It initialises the bow movement with the cursor and sets an angle for the arrow to be shot from.
-Force/speed of the arrow is decided by how far back you pull the cursor, i.e. the distance between the cursor and the sprite itself.
-The arrow is shot and follows projectile motion.
-Player dies if shot in the head once or shot anywhere else twice or if hit once by spear.
+The player is set at a fixed position, towards the bottom left of the screen.
+This player can set an angle for the bow based on the movement of the mouse, and then add aditional force with how far back you pull the mouse.
+Then, an arrow gets released which follows projectile motion.
+The player also has a healthbar on the screen which changes at when health is at 100% and at 50%.
+The player will be defeated in the game if it has been hit twice by the running opponenet, once in the head by a spear or an arrow, or twice in the body by a spear or an arrow.
+In this game, the objective is to get the highest kill count or score.

 ### Opponents

 #### Type 1

-Standard opponent.
-Appears in a randomised position, will continue shooting until dead.
-Will choose a random angle and shoot, again dies if shot in the head or shot anywhere else twice.
+This is the standard opponent which behaves exactly like the main player.
+However, as an opponent this character chooses a randomised angle each time instead of being controlled by the cursor movements.
+Like the player, this opponenet has a healthbar and will die if it shot once in the head or twice in the body.

 #### Type 2

-Running opponent.
-Starts from one end of the screen and runs towards the player.
-Dies with same specifications however opponenet can't shoot.
-The weapon here is a knife, so it stabs the player if it reaches the player.
+The second type of opponent is a running opponent which runs across the screen and aims to stab the player.
+It dies with the same specifications as above, but this opponent can't shoot at the player.

 #### Type 3

-Spear throwing opponent.
-Appears in a randomised position, will continue throwing spears until dead.
-If the spear hits player, player dies immediately.
+The last type of opponent is a spear throwing opponent which throws spears at randomised power levels.
+The spear opponents spawn rate is set quite high so as to ensure a progressive difficulty.
+Further, the speared opponenet also has a decay rate which allows the spawn rate to decrease with time, making it appear more and more often in the game as the player continues.

 <a name="further"></a>
 ## 5. Additional Features

+#### Tutorial

+In order to make the game more user friendly, we have included a tutorial for the game.
+In the tutorial, the player gets to practice shooting at 5 randomised targets in order to get used to the game structure.
+The tutorial also points out features such as the healthbar.

+#### High Scores

+Each user gets attributed a certain score and in the home page, the user can choose to view a leadership board showing the highest scores and the user that attained it.
+In order to do this, our team worked on encrypting a text so that the user can't change the scores in the text file.

+#### Retro Mode

+If the user chooses retro mode, the user gets directed to an arcade version of the game.
+In this version, we have the following features:

+#### TO COMPLETE RETRO MODE